Skip to the main content

 Duties

-Homeopaths conduct extensive interviews with new clients, documenting signs and symptoms of diseases as well as their health history.
-They ask questions about external and internal factors that may relieve or exacerbate symptoms.
-Based on their analysis and observations, homeopaths recommend a homeopathically prepared remedy that is a match for the individual’s overall state.
+Homeopaths conduct extensive interviews with new clients, documenting signs and symptoms of disease as well as the clients’ overall health history.
+Homeopaths ask questions about external and internal factors that may relieve or exacerbate symptoms.
+Based on their analysis and observations, homeopaths recommend a prepared remedy that is a match for the individual’s overall state.
 They may recommend changes to the client’s diet or lifestyle.
 Each person, regardless of diagnosis, is treated as an individual.

-When a patient has acute or obvious symptoms, the selection of a remedy may be straightforward.
-In chronic cases, further research may be required.
+When a patient has acute or obvious symptoms, selecting a remedy may be straightforward.
+In chronic cases, the homeopath may need to do further research.
 Usually this involves advanced case-taking and case-management skills and accessing information stored in databases.

 Homeopaths also:

-• Advise patients about how to use remedies and may suggest preventative lifestyle choices
+• Advise patients about how to use remedies and may suggest preventive lifestyle choices

 • Manage homeopathic clinics and pharmacies